catppuccin/userstyles/docs/CONTRIBUTING.md

 ## Types of PRs

 - New ports: please see [port-creation.md](port-creation.md)
-- Other improvments: Theses should follow the recomendations below, to help improve the chances of a merged PR.
+- Other improvements: Theses should follow the recommendations below, to help improve the chances of a merged PR.

 ## Recommendations